tranquilitybase-io/tb-gcp/tb-marketplace/tb-gcp-dep-guide.md

 ### 4.Execute script
 #### Print help
 If you execute the script without any parameter, a help message will be displayed.
 This message informs about two things:
-1. The need to run the script with elevatd permissions
+1. The need to run the script with elevated permissions
 2. The parameters required to run the script (Folder ID and Billing Account are required)